 When it comes to fats, there are great sources of fats rich in omega fatty acids.
 These fats are suggested across the board in all healthy diets.
 This, again, touches on the new school of bodybuilding diet.
 It isn’t just about getting enough fat in the diet, it’s about the quality of that fat.

-A few great sources of healthy fats, and the nutritional values, include: (Harvard Health)
+According to Harvard Health, few great sources of healthy fats, and the nutritional values, include:

 - Vegetable or Fruit Oils (1TB): 119 calories, 14g fat